ISSOtm/Aevilia-GB/README.md

 To play the game, you can either play it on hardware, or use an emulator.

 For hardware, we recommend the [Everdrive X5](https://krikzz.com/store/home/47-everdrive-gb.html) flashcart, although any flashcart should work.
-We may also release cartridges of the game, when it's finished.
+We may also release cartridges of the game when it's finished, depending on popularity and interest.

-If you're looking for emulator advice, check out [our wiki page](http://github.com/ISSOtm/Aevilia-GB/wiki/Emulators) about that.
+If you're looking for emulator advice, check out [our wiki page](http://github.com/ISSOtm/Aevilia-GB/wiki/Emulators).

 # Licensing